 Put effort into creating a positive, inclusive environment, where your members feel seen and heard.

 Cultivate the different personalities and see everyone as having a different role in the group.

 Also, make sure you continue to shake things up by adding content that “surprises and delights.”
 You can do this through special bonuses, contests, sneak peaks, or special access to you!
 Don’t underestimate how much people value to you!

 Keep your members excited so they want to continue to come back for more.

-If you are having trouble setting up your online membership or just want someone to walk you through it, we’d love to help you!
+If you would like someone to walk you through setting your membership up with MiloTreeCart, we’d love to help you!

-And we promise, the whole thing can be quite simple, straightforward, and inexpensive.
+And we promise, with MiloTreeCart, the whole thing is simple and straightforward.

-Just contact us on our site and we’ll get on a call and walk you through the entire process.
+Just book a free call with me and I’ll walk you through the entire process.
 It’ll be fun!

 A powerful, new income stream is waiting for you, so tap into it now!